techidaily/site-phone-solutions/source/_posts/in-2024-wondering-the-best-alternative-to-hola-on-nokia-c12-pro-here-is-the-answer-drfone-by-drfone-virtual-android.md

 ![Fake location on Find My Friends](https://images.wondershare.com/drfone/guide/virtual-location-05.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fJlICvacgJY?si=jNeijBVj7ia4ammA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 3.2 Use a burner iPhone to fake location in Find My Friends

 Using a burner can also be a good option to take help of when your goal is to fake GPS on Find My Friends.
 It is nothing but a secondary device where the Find My Friends app can be downloaded and used it to swindle the people you want.
 This will allow you to keep more privacy as no one will be able to peep into your matter or location.